bennettmcelwee/Search-Meter/readme.txt

 If you are familiar with template tags, you can edit your theme to include the Search Meter template tags to display the same information.

-The `sm_list_popular_searches()` template tag displays a list of the 5 most popular successful search terms on your blog during the last 30 days.
+The `sm_list_popular_searches()` template tag displays a list of the 5 most popular successful search terms on your site during the last 30 days.
 Each term is a hyperlink; readers can click the search term to show the results for that search.
 Here are some examples of using this template tag.

 `sm_list_popular_searches()`
 Show a simple list of the 5 most popular recent successful search terms, hyperlinked to the actual search results.